karttur/setup-ide/_posts/2019/2019-09-24-update-postgres.markdown

 $ launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
 But my plist is somewhere resampled

-OK, understand, I forced version 10 and then a new launcagent was CreateErsHeadersMonthlyOkaLinyantiNgami
+OK, understand, I forced version 10 and then a new launchagent was CreateErsHeadersMonthlyOkaLinyantiNgami
 <span class = 'terminal'>$ ls ~/Library/LaunchAgents</span>

 The postgres launvhagent will something like